trotacodigos/MultiAgentMT/README.md

 - src_text

 Additional notes:
-- `target` is optional for Translation Agent, but is obligatory to Post-edit & Proofread Agents to use it as the initial hypothesis
+- `target` is not used by Translation Agent, but is required by Post-edit & Proofread Agents to use it as the initial hypothesis.
+- If you already have a translation and want to skip the Translate Agent, you can configure it in your YAML file by turning `skip_translate_if_provided` off.
 - During multi-task execution, agents iteratively upate the `target` field.
-- If you already have a translation, you may skip the Translate Agent (future option). ✅

 **Example CSV format**
 |||||||